storybookjs/frontpage/src/content/docs/configure/upgrading.md

 npx storybook@latest automigrate
 ```

 It runs a set of standard configuration checks, explains what is potentially out-of-date, and offers to fix it for you automatically.
 It also points to the relevant documentation so you can learn more.
-It runs automatically as part of [`storybook upgrade`](#upgrade-script) command, but it's also available on its own if you don't want to upgrade Storybook.
+It runs automatically as part of [`storybook@next upgrade`](#upgrade-script) command, but it's also available on its own if you don't want to upgrade Storybook.

 ## Prereleases